 A Dedicated Place to Connect and Heal

 There are more permanent memorial options today than ever.
-From traditional granite monuments to modern glass memorials and bird baths, we will work with you to build the perfect memorial for your pet.
+From traditional granite monuments to modern glass memorials, we will work with you to build the perfect memorial for your pet.

-What follows is a list of ideas we can help you with for memorializing your pet, gleaned from the hundreds of grieving pet owners over the years.
+What follows is a list of ideas for memorializing your pet, gleaned from the hundreds of grieving pet owners over the years.
 The ideas are as unique and as varied as the people who invented them.
 Think of ways you can adapt them and make them your own.

 - Have a funeral or memorial service for your pet.
 Involve the whole family in the planning.
 Make it as simple or as elaborate as you like and invite whomever you choose, as long as it meets your need to express and share your sorrow, pay tribute to your pet and support one another as you say goodbye.